itsmevictorhugo/itsmevictorhugo/README.md

 - 🔭 Currently working on my career path in (Front-end | UX/UI Design).
 - 🌱 I'm learning Javascript stuff and other technologies required to go ahead in my journey.
 - 👯 I want to collaborate in change our planet issues using tech to achieve that and explore other planets.
 - ⚡ Fun fact: I really appreciate Interplanetary explorations, Documentaries, and Series.
-Also, some e-sports for entertainment too.
+Also, some e-sports for entertainment.